Frank Fafara: Teen Idol

 Fafara had a string of successful Rock ‘n Roll releases in Arizona from 1959 to 1964.
 His first recording, “Only in My Dreams” went to #5 on the Phoenix Top Ten radio charts.
 A series of releases followed including “Miss You Dee”, “Lovemaker, Lovebreaker” and “Golden One”.
-F rank Fafara recorded at the same studio as Duane Eddy, Waylon Jennings, Sanford Clark, and Wayne Newton.
-Cashbox’s national review noted that “Fafara has something of the late Buddy Holly in his light beat delivery”.
+Frank Fafara recorded at the same studio as Duane Eddy, Waylon Jennings, Sanford Clark, and Wayne Newton.
+Cashbox's national review noted that “Fafara has something of the late Buddy Holly in his light beat delivery”.
 Billboard Magazine gave him their highest 3 star rating.

 Frank Fafara performed shows across Arizona with other top rockers of his day including the Everly Brothers, Conway Twitty, Brenda Lee and Del Shannon.
 He also appeared regularly at Stage 7, a popular Phoenix teen club.
-Frank appeared as a regular on KPHO’s Saturday night TV show Teen Beat, as well as performing on The Wallace and Ladmo Show.
+Frank appeared as a regular on KPHO's Saturday night TV show Teen Beat, as well as performing on The Wallace and Ladmo Show.
 On television, Frank was usually backed up by lead guitarist Mike Condello & the Stage 7 combo, while other shows normally featured Bob Knisley or Fred Allard on lead guitar.